open-policy-agent/opa/docs/docs/index.md

 <RunSnippet files="#input.json" command="data.servers.output"/>

-One option would be to test each network in the input (which is undefined since networks 1 and 2 are not public):
+One option would be to test each network in the input (which is undefined since networks 1 and 2 are not public).
+Incremental definitions of a rule are [OR'd together](#logical-or) so if any are true, the result of the whole rule is true.

 ```rego
 package servers